elijahcarrel/inbox-comics/README.md

     1. Install Vercel CLI with `$ npm install -g vercel`
 1. Install client package dependencies with `$ npm install`.
 1. Install api package dependencies with `$ cd ./api` and `$ npm install`.
-1. Get a production database dump from the server by following the instructions on <https://cloud.mongodb.com> after logging in with your credentials.
+1. Get a staging database dump from the server by following the instructions on <https://cloud.mongodb.com> after logging in with your credentials.
 1. Start the mongo daemon with `$ brew services start mongodb-community`.
 By default, homebrew will now keep this service alive at all times, even after a